 - Assure customers and creditors your business remains viable even without that key employee.

-Businesses of all sizes – from very small companies to large Fortune 500 corporations – routinely use key person life insurance.
+Businesses of all sizes – from tiny companies to large Fortune 500 corporations – routinely use key person life insurance.
 It’s available as both term life policies (which have more affordable, lower-priced premiums) and permanent life policies such as whole life and universal life (which have higher premiums with cash value in addition to a payout).

 - You’ll be asked if all key persons in your company will have policies on them for comparable amounts.
 If not, prepare to explain why.

 - You’ll need to explain why the employee is “key.”
 What knowledge, skills, and abilities do they have that – if lost – would cause your business to suffer financially.